Nelson Velazquez Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.56 team ERA that ranks 21st across all league pitching staffs.
+- The Pirates' 4.55 team ERA ranks 21st across all MLB pitching staffs.

-- Selby (1-0) starts for the Pirates, his second of the season.
+- Jackson (0-1) starts for the Pirates, his third of the season.

-- In his most recent time out on Saturday, the righty threw two scoreless innings against the Chicago Cubs without surrendering a hit.
+- The righty last appeared in relief on Thursday, when he tossed six innings against the Chicago Cubs, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.